sauravsingh1245/sauravsingh1245.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my personal website!
+Welcome!
 I’m Saurav Singh, a dedicated Robotics and Artificial Intelligence researcher, currently completing my Ph.D. at Rochester Institute of Technology (RIT).
 My work sits at the intersection of robotics, machine learning, and human-robot collaboration, where I strive to make intelligent systems more adaptable and responsive to human needs.

 Throughout my academic journey, I’ve focused on developing cutting-edge technologies that enhance the interaction between humans and robots.
 My research delves into areas like reinforcement learning, multimodal fusion, and human-aware decision-making, all aimed at advancing the capabilities of robots in complex, dynamic environments.
 One of my primary goals is to bridge the gap between human intuition and robotic precision, making human-robot teams more effective and efficient.